adversary-org/foad/README.rst

     I'd rather die than use obscene and improper words; but when you, Barnaby Joyce, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash-4.4$

-    bash-4.4$ foad -f priapus1 -n "Barnaby Joyce" -e eng | wrap -w 80
+    bash-4.4$ foad -f priapus1 -n "Barnaby Joyce" -e eng | wrap -w 72
-    I'd rather die than use obscene and improper words; but when you, Barnaby Joyce, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks. bash-4.4$
+    I'd rather die than use obscene and improper words; but when you, Barnaby Joyce, as a degenerate, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks.

+    bash-4.4$

-    bash$ wrap-foad.sh -f priapus4 -n "Donald Trump" Obscenis, peream, Donald Trump, si non uti me pudet improbisque verbis sed cum tu posito praefecus pudore ostendas mihi coleos patentes cum cunno mihi mentula est vocanda.
+    bash$ wrap-foad.sh -f priapus4 -n "Donald Trump" Obscēnis, peream, Donald Trump, sī nōn ūtī mē pudet improbīsque verbīs sed cum tū positō praefecus pudōre ostendās mihi cōleōs patentēs cum cunnō mihi mentula est vocanda.

     bash$

     bash$ wrap-foad.sh -f priapus4 -n "Donald Trump" -e russia I'd rather die than use obscene and improper words; but when you, Donald Trump, as a president, appear with your testicles hanging out, it is appropriate for me to speak of cunts and cocks.

     bash$

-There are currently more than 200 options to use with the ``-f`` flag and the majority of those have two or more forms, one for naming a subject, a more general one and occasionally a sender or extra text or other parameter included.
+There are currently more than 250 options to use with the ``-f`` flag and the majority of those have two or more forms, one for naming a subject, a more general one and occasionally a sender or extra text or other parameter included.
 As well as a couple of special options which